sbarabe/SBK_WRISTBLASTER/README.md

 - 📟 **MAX7219 or HT16K33 Support:** bar meter driver using MAX7219 or HT16K33 LEDs driver.
 - 🎮 **Standalone Operation:** The code can run without a functional player, making debugging easier.
 - 📊 **Serial Debugging:** Real-time debugging through the Arduino IDE.
-- 💨 **Vacuum Pump and Fan Outputs:** Dedicated 5V outputs (0.5A max each) for controlling smoke effects, fully integrated on the PCB.

-   ***Note about Smoke Effect:***

-  We have not yet found an ideal combination of pump, fan, and smoke device that is small enough to fit inside the blaster while providing a    satisfactory smoke effect.
-We're actively working on this and therefore do not currently recommend any specific device combination.

-   However, the board includes two outputs dedicated to smoke effect control.
-These outputs are driven simultaneously and can be used to power a pump and fan directly (as long as the devices are within the board’s rated voltage and current limits).
-Alternatively, you can use these outputs to drive a relay or other interface to control your smoke devices.

-   If you discover a combination that delivers a good smoke effect in this setup, we’d love to hear from you!

 ## 3D Model Design Features and Choices